Individual Awards

 • Provided exceptional and continued service to their own fraternity/sorority and/or campus community and/or the extended interfraternal world.

-• If a member of an inter/national organization, must be in good standing.
+If the nominee is a member of an inter/national organization, they must be in good standing.

 Each community or organization may nominate one (1) volunteer.
 Nominations are limited to three (3) letters of support per nominee.